Ebony’s Stage N2 Muscle-Invasive Bladder Cancer Story

 More Bladder Cancer Stories

-Bladder cancer patients Ebony & LaSonya talk about their cancer journey, including their first symptoms, how they processed their diagnosis, treatment options and how they found support.
+Bladder cancer patients Ebony & LaSonya talk about their cancer journey, including their first symptoms, how they processed their diagnosis, treatment options, and how they found support.
+Dr. Samuel Washington, a urologic surgeon, also gives an overview of bladder cancer and its treatments.